blahosyl/task-manager-frontend/README.md

 In addition, the conditionally rendered user name has the suffix "(me)" to indicate the user is viewing their own profile.

-For all other users, only filled-in fields and the [conditially rendered name](#conditionally-rendered-names) is shown.
+For all other users, only filled-in fields and the [conditionally rendered name](#conditionally-rendered-names) is shown.

 ### Access management